romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 #### Considerations

-!!! note
+!!! note "Reason for unixPermissions 0770"
-    - Reason for unixPermissions: "0770"
     - Principle of least privilege: rwx for owner and group; no access for others.
 Even after Kerberos auth, “other” users on the realm can’t read/exec the PV root.
     - Group-collaboration: lets a team (shared GID) fully use the volume while keeping everyone else out.
 Fits multi-user SSH where users share a POSIX group.
     - Safe defaults with ONTAP “unix” security-style: applies at volume/qtree root at create time; you can further tighten/relax later or add NFSv4 ACLs.
     - When to adjust
       - Single-user volume: use "0700".
       - Read-only for others: "0750".